Choosing the most suitable cafetière for your personal taste and needs requires quite a bit of research; especially if it’s your first one.

 You will also see the well-established coffee press brands that are more expensive and find out whether they’re worth it.

-If you read through this buyer guide, I’m pretty sure that you’ll be very satisfied with the French press you choose, no matter whether it’s for you, or for a gift.
+If you read through this buyer guide, I’m pretty sure that you’ll be very satisfied with the French press coffee maker you choose, no matter whether it’s for you, or for a gift.

 Now let’s dive in.